Simple-ML/Simple-ML/README.md

 1. Install OpenJDK 11 from https://adoptopenjdk.net/.
 1. Install Node.js from https://nodejs.org/en/.
 1. Install VS Code from https://code.visualstudio.com/.
-1. Clone the repository from https://github.com/lars-reimann/simple-ml-lsp.
+1. Clone the repository from https://github.com/Simple-ML/LSP.
 1. Open the repository in VS Code.
-1. Build the server:
+1. Build the server by running the following commands in the terminal within VS Code:
     ```
     cd server/de.unibonn.simpleml.parent
     ./gradlew clean generateXtextLanguage build
     ```
-1. Build the client:
+1. Build the client by running the following commands in the terminal within VS Code:
     ```
     cd ../../client
     npm i